ytthuan/SwiftAzureOpenAI/README.md

 ---

 **Note:** This package is community-maintained and not officially affiliated with OpenAI or Microsoft.
-It provides Swift-native data models specifically designed for the Azure OpenAI Responses API and OpenAI Responses API.
-The Responses API represents the latest unified approach that combines the best capabilities from chat completions and assistants APIs.
+It provides Swift-native data models and client utilities designed for the Azure/OpenAI Responses API.